thelondonsmiths/Solex_ser_recon_EN/README.md

 - d : display all graphics
 - c : only the CLAHE image is saved
 - f : all FITS files are saved
+- w : a,b,c will produce images at a, b and c ; x:y:w will produce images starting at x, finishing at y, every w pixels
+- p : disable black disk on protuberance images
+- t : disable transversalium correction
 - m : mirror flip in the x-direction
-- p : disables black disk on protuberance images
 - s : crop width to make square
-- t : disable transversalium correction
-- w : a,b,c will produce images at a, b and c ; x:y:w will produce images starting at x, finishing at y, every w pixels
-- r : crop the width to a constant number of pixels
+- r : crop width to a constant number of pixels

 Check the "Show graphics" box for a 'live view' display of the reconstruction and a peek at the final png images.
 This will increase processing time significantly.
 This feature is not recommended for batch processing.